lucmatisse/DBL-HTI-Webtech/README.md

 To start the tool:
 * Find `arduino_web_server.py` in the same folder as this README file and run it.
 * Check the Command Prompt for confirmation.
 The window should say: `Blocklyduino can now be accessed at http://127.0.0.1:8080/`
 * Find the `2IOA0 Group 2 Prototype` shortcut in the same folder and run it.
+This should open a browser window.
+  Alternatively, browse to `blockly -> apps -> blocklyduino -> index.html` to manually open the page.

 The visual interface should now be open and the tool is ready to go!